 What loyalty programme model is right for me?

-For each brand considering implementing a loyalty programme, a few key questions should be answered to determine the best type of loyalty programme to choose:
+For each brand considering implementing a loyalty programme as one of their marketing strategies, a few key questions should be answered to determine the best type of loyalty programme to choose:

 - Do you need more support on acquisition or retention, or a mix of both?